CaptainCredible/ubitWebUSB/README.md

 # ubitWebUSB

-Simply add the ubitwebusb.js to your p5.js project
+Add the ubitwebusb.js to your p5.js project root directory don't forget to include the line <script src="ubitwebusb.js"></script> in your index.html so the browser actually reads the file ubitwebusb.js

 add this line in setup:
 setupuBitSerial()